Official State of Rhode Island website

 Request for Access

 Requests or inquiries for access to facilities, programs, or activities may be made directly to the facility, program, or activity manager.
-Requests may also be made directly to RIOER’s ADA Coordinator:
+Requests may also be made directly to The Non-Discrimination Coordinator using the information listed below:

 Adam J. Fague, Esq.